neilyoung/t265pose/README.md

 There is an iOS app available, which allows you to issue the API commands below and to display the resulting WGS84 coordinates on a map in a convenient way.

-## Version history
+## Version history and current limitations

+> Please note: Both, this API and the Intel RealSense SDK are heavily under development, so updates may be necessary from time to time.

 - 0.1 February 2020: Initial version

-> Please note: Both, this API and the Intel RealSense SDK are heavily under development, so updates may be necessary from time to time.
+Wheel odometry as suggested in the Intel RealSense SDK documentation is not supported in version 0.1.
+More on T.265 [can be found here](https://dev.intelrealsense.com/docs/intel-realsensetm-visual-slam-and-the-t265-tracking-camera).

+The application has currently no sense for floor levels in buildings.

 ## Start the API